Paulinhx/Paulinhx.github.io/README.md

 [![forthebadge cc-0](http://ForTheBadge.com/images/badges/cc-0.svg)](http://ForTheBadge.com)

-If you created something awesome and want to contribute then feel free to open an [pull request]
+If you created something awesome and want to contribute then feel free to open a [pull request]

-## Features
-- Responsive
-- Modern Design
-- Clean Animations
-- Easy to use

-## Thanks
-If you like this portfolio template don't forget give it a ⭐ and also share it with me [here](mailto:paul@hylematiere.com).

-SOURCES AND CREDITS:
+## SOURCES AND CREDITS:

 I've used the following resources as listed.